mloubout/SC20Paper/paper.md

 ## Devito

 We first introduce Devito [@devito-api, @devito-compiler], and describe the capabilities that enabled the real world applications we present in the following sections.
-Devito, originally, is a finite-difference domain-specific language (DSL) buolt on top of `Sympy` [@sympy] that probvides a high-level symbolic interface for the definition of partial differential equations (PDE).
+Devito, originally, is a finite-difference domain-specific language (DSL) built on top of `Sympy` [@sympy] that provides a high-level symbolic interface for the definition of partial differential equations (PDE).
 Devito then automatically generates the finite-difference stencil associated with the PDE and support both cartesian and staggered grid finite-difference.
 This stencil is then passed to the Devito compiler that generates and compiles (just-in-time compilation) C-code that is optimized for the architecture at hand.
 In previous work, we have focused on the DSL and the compiler to highlight the potential application and use cases.
-In this paper, we extend previous work to real world applicationsuch as multi-node elastic modeling[@...], and multi-experiment seismic imaging in an anisotropic media [@virieux, @thomsen, @zhang2011, @duveneck, @louboutin2018segeow].
+In this paper, we extend previous work to real world application such as multi-node elastic modeling[@...], and multi-experiment seismic imaging in an anisotropic media [@virieux, @thomsen, @zhang2011, @duveneck, @louboutin2018segeow].
 We briefly describe the symbolic API and compiler and give a brief overview of the computational performance of the generated code.

 ### Symbolic API